EgoMoose/rbx-asset-jailbreak/README.md

 3. Run `rojo build plugin.project.json --output plugin.rbxm` and place the resulting rbxm in your local plugins folder then make sure you restart studio.
 4. Run `lune run serve`
 5. In studio you can now call `_G.jailbreak(link: string | number)` in the command line.

-## TODO

-- Use a open cloud api key instead of the logged in cookie / legacy api